 If you’re on a budget and want that lo-fi retro effect, then the Diana F+ is probably the ideal film camera for you.
 It lets you capture images on 120 film (or 35mm film, thanks to a Diana+ 35mm back) in either 12 full-frame square shots (5.2 x 5.2cm) or, alternatively, 16 smaller square images (4.2 x 4.2cm).
 Handily, the Diana F+ also allows for an endless panorama in 46 x 46mm formats.

-Its body is made from a lightweight plastic, which does feel cheap to the hand, but this also helps the Diana+ achieve that super-low price.
+Its body is made from lightweight plastic, which does feel cheap to the hand, but this also helps the Diana+ achieve that super-low price.
 This camera is great for novices or those who come from instant film camera backgrounds with limited technical control.
-It comes with three available apertures, listed as cloudy (f/8), half-shade (f/11) and sunny (f/16).
+It comes with three available apertures, listed as cloudy (f/8), half-shade (f/11), and sunny (f/16).
 But take the lens off and you also have the ability to shoot pinhole images for more creative fun.

 To make up for the limited aperture options and two shutter speeds (1/60 sec and Bulb) the Diana F+ comes with a Diana Flash Plug, which slots into the top of the camera to provide extra light in dark situations or when you need a splash of fill light.
-There’s also a set of handy colored gel flash filters to experiment with, which rounds one of the most fun, versatile film camera around.
+There’s also a set of handy colored gel flash filters to experiment with, which rounds one of the most fun, versatile film cameras around.

-The Konstruktor F+’s big selling-point is the ability to literally build your own camera.
+The Konstruktor F+’s big selling point is the ability to literally build your own camera.
 The DIY element brings with it an extra layer of satisfaction when capturing images, knowing that you’ve both made the camera and managed to balance exposure and composition to produce your photographs.

 The TLR viewfinder at the top of the camera also allows waist-level shooting for inconspicuous shooting which makes it ideal for street or reportage, or indeed anywhere that you don’t want to draw attention in an age where a smartphone in the face can get people’s backs up.
 Overall, a lot of fun and photos in a small, inexpensive package.